ChatTheatre/wafer/README.md

 code "/usr/System/sys/syslogd"->set_debug_level("/usr/UserAPI/sys/authd", 2)
 ~~~

-This will log all AuthD exchanges, and so it's probably too verbose to be kept on consistently - right now any web request served on port 10080 will check with AuthD, which means a lot of keycodeauth API calls.
+This will log all AuthD exchanges, and so it's probably too verbose to be kept on consistently - right now any web request served on DGD's HTTP port (11080) will check with AuthD, which means a lot of keycodeauth API calls.

 ## License